Poland–Russia border

-The modern Poland–Russia border is a nearly straight-line division between the Republic of Poland and the Russian Federation exclave Kaliningrad Oblast, a region not connected to the Russian mainland.
+The modern Poland–Russia border is a nearly straight-line division between the Republic of Poland and the Russian Federation exclave of Kaliningrad Oblast, a region not connected to the Russian mainland.
 It is 232 km long.
 The current location and length of the border was decided in the aftermath of World War II.
 In 2004, it became part of the boundary of the European Union and the Commonwealth of Independent States.

 History

 The history of the border between Poland and Russia can be traced to the early history of both nations, with one of the earliest notable incidents being the Polish king Boleslaw I's intervention in the Kievan succession crisis, 1018.
 Following the formation of the Polish–Lithuanian Commonwealth, Poland's eastern border, most of it with the Tsardom of Muscovy (later, the Russian Empire), stretched from the Baltic Sea in the north to the Black Sea in the south.
 During the period of the partitions of Poland, which shifted the Russian borders some 300 mi west, several small Polish statelets such as the Duchy of Warsaw and the Congress Kingdom shared a border with the Russian Empire.
 Following World War I, the new Second Polish Republic shared a border with the Soviet Union (USSR), shaped during the Polish-Soviet War, and confirmed at the Treaty of Riga at the line Dzisna-Dokshytsy-Słucz-Korets-Ostroh-Zbrucz.
 That border was 1,407 km long.
 Following World War II, the new border (see territorial changes of Poland immediately after World War II) was drawn between the People's Republic of Poland and the USSR.
+Initially, the towns of Gierdawy and Iławka passed under Polish control with Polish administration already arranged, however, the area was eventually annexed by the Soviet Union and included within the Kaliningrad Oblast by December 1945.
 The new Polish-Soviet border was 1,321 km long at first and, after a minor modification in the 1951 Polish–Soviet territorial exchange, reduced to 1,244 km.